 The Fund does not have a formal internal grading mechanism.
 Credit risk is managed and controlled by monitoring credit exposures, limiting transactions with specific counterparties and continually assessing the creditworthiness of counterparties.
 Credit risks are generally managed on the basis of external credit ratings of the counterparties.
-Cash and cash equivalents are maintained with banks having sound credit ratings.
-Hence no impairment allowance is recorded in these financial statements.
+Cash and cash equivalents are maintained with local banks that have credit ratings, as disclosed in Note 7.
+The Fund considers these to have low credit risk.
+Accordingly, the expected credit loss allowance has no material impact on these balances.